rmcelreath/stat_rethinking_2025/README.md

 # Coding

 This course involves a lot of scripting.
 Students can engage with the material using either the original R code examples or one of several conversions to other computing environments.
 The conversions are not always exact, but they are rather complete.
-Each option is listed below.

-## Original R Flavor
+See list and links at <(https://xcelab.net/rm/)>.

 For those who want to use the original R code examples in the print book, you need to install the `rethinking` R package.
 The code is all on github <https://github.com/rmcelreath/rethinking/> and there are additional details about the package there, including information about using the more-up-to-date `cmdstanr` instead of `rstan` as the underlying MCMC engine.

-## R + Tidyverse + ggplot2 + brms

-The <[Tidyverse/brms](https://bookdown.org/content/4857/)> conversion is very high quality and complete through Chapter 14.

-## Python and PyMC3

-The <[Python/PyMC3](https://github.com/pymc-devs/resources/tree/master/Rethinking_2)> conversion is quite complete.

-## Julia and Turing

-The <[Julia/Turing](https://github.com/StatisticalRethinkingJulia)> conversion is not as complete, but is growing fast and presents the Rethinking examples in multiple Julia engines, including the great <[TuringLang](https://github.com/StatisticalRethinkingJulia/TuringModels.jl)>.

-## Other

-The are several other conversions.
-See the full list at <https://xcelab.net/rm/statistical-rethinking/>.

 # Homework and solutions